chompasina/rush-hour/README.md

 In order to interpret the payloads, our application parsed JSON format.

-While working on this project, I developed a keen understanding of how to use databases for storage and ActiveRecord to retrieve data from our Ruby database, how to build and understand normalized SQL-based relational database structures, and how HTTP verbs (GET, PUT, and POST) work, and the role of headers, referrers, and payloads.
+While working on this project, our group developed a keen understanding of how to use databases for storage, to use ActiveRecord methods to retrieve data from our database, to build normalized SQL-based relational database structures, and to use HTTP verbs (GET, PUT, and POST) to guide our routes, and to manipulate and parse headers, referrers, and payloads.

-I would have liked to improve our view logic which has some extra logic that could have been pushed down the stack.
-I also would hve like to spend more time styling with HTML and CSS.
+If we had had more time, we would have liked to improve our views which had some extra logic that could have been pushed down the stack.
+We also would have like to spend more time styling with HTML and CSS.